-All subjects who are randomized and have taken at least one dose of double-blind study medication will be included in the Safety Analysis Set.
-Safety analyses will be based on the first medication kit that was dispensed to a subject.
+All subjects who are randomized and take at least one dose of the double-blind IPs will be included in the Safety Analysis Set.
+Safety analyses will be based on the treatment that a subject takes upon randomization.
 The Safety Analysis Set is the primary analysis set for safety evaluation.

 5.3.
-INTENTION TO TREAT ANALYSIS SET
+INTENTION-TO-TREAT ANALYSIS SET

-All subjects who are randomized will be included in the Intention to Treat (ITT) Analysis Set.
-All analyses of the ITT Analysis Set will be based on the randomization schedule.
+All subjects who are randomized will be included in the Intention-to-Treat (ITT) Analysis Set.
+All analyses of the ITT Analysis Set will be based on each subject's randomized assigned treatment.
 The ITT analysis set will serve as the primary set for the efficacy analyses.